The MiniMed 630G system gives you the control you need for the lifestyle you want:

 Purchase a MiniMed 630G system today, and get the MiniMed 670G system for just $799.
 Experience our newest pump platform now for a smooth transition to the MiniMed 670G system, available in spring of 2017.

 As a valued customer, you have the option to bring your total out-of-pocket cost down to only $299 when you send back your MiniMed 630G pump and transmitter for a $500 exchange.

 Limited time offer: Your final cost for the MiniMed 670G system could be $0** if you participate in an approved system access program.

-This offer is available to all new and existing Medtronic customers who purchased a MiniMed 630G system (pump and CGM) on or after August 10, 2016.
+This offer is available to all new and existing Medtronic customers who purchased a MiniMed 630G system (pump and CGM) between August 10, 2016 and April 28, 2017.

 Speak with one of our Diabetes Therapy Consultants today!